 In an ideal world, your brand colours would be the perfect mix of contrasting hues to grab user attention online and convert browsers into buyers.
 Unfortunately, many businesses choose their colour palette before they create a website.
 As a result, what you’ve always used may or may not translate well on the web.

-The Small Business Administration reports around 31.7 million small businesses in the United States.
+With 32.5 million small businesses in the US, and according to Merchant Savvy, 5.58 million private businesses in the UK (99.9% being SMEs with less than 250 employees).
 While the number fluctuates monthly, and not all have websites, you’re competing with many other brands for consumer attention.

 How can you be true to your brand image while still creating a website that pops?
 Your colours may be established, but they may not work well online.
 Here are the hidden pitfalls you might encounter and how to combat them.